 You will receive a syphilis blood test and a gonorrhea urine test if you are older than fifteen.
 These tests are given regardless of your geographical presence.

 Note: You still need to undergo a medical exam if you have a menstrual period.
-Whereas a chest X-ray must be consented to by the pregnant patient.
+Whereas, a chest X-ray must be consented by the pregnant patient.